tynes/mutual-assurance-contract/README.md

 ## Philosophy

-It is incredibly important that the language is simple enough that users can understand the UX intuitively.
+It is incredibly important that the language is simple and internally consistent enough that users can understand the UX intuitively.
 Vocabulary should be standard and synonyms are bad.

 It is an anti-pattern to build a platform when there isn't a usecase with product market fit already using the platform.
 The first usecase of `pact` is coordinating nomads to be in the same location at